Home of English Grammar

 4. I don’t want to argue, so I’ll just let it go and move on.

-11. Let’s cross that bridge and see what happens instead of worrying now.
+11. Let’s cross that bridge when we come to it instead of worrying about it now.

 12. She’s very private, so don’t pry about her personal life.